 The following Academic Probation Policy applies to all undergraduate students.
-Please contact Dr. Krista Malley in the Office of Student Success.

 Definitions:

 - Cumulative GPA: In order to establish a cumulative GPA, a student must receive an alpha grade in at least one course at Oakland University, and in the computation of the cumulative GPA, only those courses at Oakland University for which a student has received grades A through F are used.
 The "honor points" for each course are computed by multiplying the honor points of the grade received by the number of credits assigned to the course.
 The cumulative GPA is determined by dividing the sum of the honor points for all courses receiving grades A through F by the total number of credits attempted in courses receiving alpha grades at Oakland University. - Semester GPA: This is calculated based on alpha grades earned in one semester at Oakland University. - GPA credit hours: Overall total credits of courses that carry honor points. - Good academic standing: Students with a cumulative GPA of 2.00 or above (or those without an established cumulative GPA) are considered to be in good academic standing.